 There are a number of issues in the Cray module environment.
 Spack contributors are working to fix these problems.
 We will update this section once we have a recipe that works reliably.

-3.8.9 Reporting Bugs
+3.8.10 Reporting Bugs

-Bugs with the QMCPACK Spack package should be filed as a GitHub issue against this fork https://github.com/naromero77/spack
+Bugs with the QMCPACK Spack package should be filed at the main GitHub Spack repo https://github.com/spack/spack/issues